How I'm Deciding Where to Look Next

-In 1799, someone discovered that nitrous oxide kills pain.
-It was used as a party trick for forty-five years while surgeons operated on screaming patients.
+In 1799, someone discovered that nitrous oxide kills physical pain.
+But it was used as a party trick for forty-five years before anyone thought to help the screaming patients undergoing surgery.
+The solution existed; nobody made the connection.

 I'm Will.
 I'm not qualified for any of this.
 But I think more people should be thinking about these questions, and I think there's value in documenting the exploration.